Effects of the 1919 Florida Keys hurricane in Texas: Corpus Christi

-The hurricane destroyed over 900 buildings in and around Corpus Christi.
-The downtown area and North Beach were devastated.
-All city businesses below the promontory were impacted, with some destroyed.
-Along the city's beaches, 900 homes across 23 blocks between Star Street and Dan Reid Street disintegrated, leaving little trace of their former presence aside from sporadic debris.
-Few structures remained intact on North Beach, with only three structures partially surviving; among these was the Spohn Sanitarium, where four people were killed.
-Homes were razed along the beach, with their residents carried by the storm surge into Nueces Bay; many drowned in the bay while others survived as the waves carried them to White Point.
 Beach erosion carved a new coastline 50–200 ft inland between North Beach and Caroll Street.
 Bluffs along Corpus Christi Bay near Corpus Christi and Portland recessed as far as 100 ft.
 Catastrophic damage occurred in downtown Corpus Christi where flooding reached a maximum depth of 11.5 ft.
 Industrial and public plants along a six-block stretch of the downtown waterfront were destroyed.
 Beyond the immediate waterfront, the Houston Post reported that "every commercial establishment's first floor was wrecked, and in some cases the entire building rendered useless, over a corresponding area two blocks wide."
 Floodwaters maintained a depth of 8–9 ft in some of the buildings that remained standing.
 The surge deposited debris en masse in the downtown district, including 1,400 bales of cotton as well as large lumber reserves; piles of debris reached as high as 16 ft.

 Lower Rio Grande Valley

 Brazos Island and Padre Island were inundated by storm surge.
 The encroaching sea swept 1,500 head of cattle off Padre Island into Laguna Madre.
 Farther inland, 40–50 mph westerly winds raked the lower Rio Grande Valley, damaging a few buildings.
 Open cotton in southern and southwestern counties was blown out by the winds.
 Rains from the hurricane between September 14–16 caused the Rio Grande to overflow its banks, with the pulse of high water beginning in Eagle Pass on September 17 and persisting downstream at Mission to September 30.
 For upstream portions of the flood, the river rose over two distinct periods, while downstream segments of the river experienced a single, continuous flood event.
 The severity of the flood was unprecedented for the Rio Grande, with the Monthly Weather Review reporting that the river expanded to a width of 40–50 mi.
 At Eagle Pass, the Rio Grande rose 27.2 ft in 24 hours, and at Laredo, it rose 18 ft in 24 hours.
 River flooding damaged unharvested crops and delayed the harvest of fall vegetable crops in the lower Rio Grande Valley.
 One person was killed in Eagle Pass, where the Rio Grande reached a peak stage of 38.5 ft.